rclone/rclone/MANUAL.md

   -l, --links                                        Translate symlinks to/from regular files with a '.rclonelink' extension
       --local-case-insensitive                       Force the filesystem to report itself as case insensitive --local-case-sensitive                         Force the filesystem to report itself as case sensitive.
-      --local-no-check-updated                       Don't check to see if the files change during upload --local-no-unicode-normalization               Don't apply unicode normalization to paths and filenames (Deprecated) --local-nounc string                           Disable UNC (long path names) conversion on Windows --mailru-check-hash                            What should copy do if file checksum is mismatched or invalid (default true)
+      --local-encoding MultiEncoder                  This sets the encoding for the backend. (default Slash,Dot) --local-no-check-updated                       Don't check to see if the files change during upload --local-no-unicode-normalization               Don't apply unicode normalization to paths and filenames (Deprecated) --local-nounc string                           Disable UNC (long path names) conversion on Windows --mailru-check-hash                            What should copy do if file checksum is mismatched or invalid (default true)
+      --mailru-encoding MultiEncoder                 This sets the encoding for the backend. (default Slash,LtGt,DoubleQuote,Colon,Question,Asterisk,Pipe,BackSlash,Del,Ctl,InvalidUtf8,Dot)
       --mailru-pass string                           Password
       --mailru-speedup-enable                        Skip full upload if there is another file with same data hash. (default true)
       --mailru-speedup-file-patterns string          Comma separated list of file name patterns eligible for speedup (put by hash). (default "*.mkv,*.avi,*.mp4,*.mp3,*.zip,*.gz,*.rar,*.pdf")